-The product of the Exposure Time Raw parameter setting and the Exposure Time Base Abs parameter setting (i.e., the exposure time) must be equal to or greater than the minimum exposure specified in the table on the previous page.
+The exposure time, i.e. the product of the Exposure Time Raw parameter setting and the Exposure Time Base Abs parameter value (i.e., 100 ns) must be equal to or greater than the minimum exposure specified in the table on the previous page.
 It is possible to use the parameters to set the exposure time lower than what is shown in the table, but this is not allowed and the camera will not operate properly when set this way.